monosans/socnet/README.md

 - sentry-sdk
 - websockets

-Markdown parsing, HTML sanitization and some other things are implemented in Rust in the `socnet_rs` package using the following libraries:
+Markdown parsing, HTML minification and sanitization, and a few other things are implemented in Rust in the `socnet_rs` package using the following libraries:

 - ammonia
+- minify-html
 - pulldown-cmark
 - pyo3